elastisys/terms/terms-of-service.md

 ## 14. Subcontracting

 Elastisys may use subcontractors for the performance of its obligations under this Agreement.
 Elastisys is fully responsible and liable for all acts (including omissions) of its subcontractors and shall cause each of its subcontractors to fully abide with all applicable obligations, terms and conditions of the Agreement.
-Elastisys will not use subcontractractors for processing of Customer data that are outside the jurisdiction of European law.
+Elastisys will not use subcontractors for processing of Customer data that are outside the jurisdiction of European law.

 ## 15. Assignment